nextflow-io/nextflow/docs/getstarted.md

 (getstarted-page)=

 # Get started

-Before you get started with Nextflow you need to install it.
-This guide will help you get started quickly.
+ This guide covers the installation pThis guide will help you get started quickly.

-- Check the requirements
+- Requirements
-- Install Nextflow
+- Installation
-- Processes
+- Your first script

+Also take a look at:

-- Configuration files
+- {ref}`config-page`
-- Workflows
+- {ref}`workflow-page`
-- Operators
+- {ref}`operator-page`

+If you're just starting out with Nextflow, [take a look at the tutorials on this page](https://www.nextflow.io/blog/2023/learn-nextflow-in-2023.html#nf-core).
+Then come back here.

 (getstarted-requirement)=